nicolas-graves/python-direnv/README.md

 ### direnv-values

-The function `direnv-values` doesn't environment variables if they are already set to the same return value in the current environment.
+The function `direnv-values` doesn't record environment variables if they are set to the same return value than in the current environment.
 This is because the dict is constructed from a diff between starting and finishing environment in the bash subshell.

+This might matter if you extract some values with direnv-values, but plan to apply them in another environment.

+## Development

+This package is essentially implemented.
+I want to add proper parsing and use of the [direnv configuration file](https://direnv.net/man/direnv.toml.1.html).
+I only use one class and one function from the `python-dotenv` dependency so I might copy them instead of depend on them.
+PRs are welcome.

 ## Related Projects